basher83/agent-auditor/IDEAS.md

   - demo-*.md
 ```

-**Use case**: Skill descriptions that reference example filenames like "processes
+**Use case**: Skill descriptions that reference example filenames like "processes files like
-files like `example.py`" would not trigger B4.
+`example.py`" do not trigger B4.

 ### Custom Check Plugins